rdicosmo/parmap/README.md

 through a shared memory area to the  parent process, that resumes execution once all the children have terminated, and the data has been recollected.

-You need  to run your  program on a single multicore  machine;  repeat after me:
+You *need*  to run your  program *on a single multicore  machine*;  repeat after me:
-Parmap  is   not meant to   run  on a cluster,  see   one of the  many available (re)implementations of the map-reduce schema for that.
+`Parmap`  _is   not meant_ to   run  on a cluster,  see   one of the  many available (re)implementations of the map-reduce schema for that.

 By forking the parent process  on a sigle  machine, the children get access, for